wandersonwhcr/romans/README.md

 ## Advanced Usage

-The `Romans` package uses a Lexer-Parser approach and a Deterministic Finite Automaton (DFA) to convert Roman number to Integer, using a Grammar Token library.
+The `Romans` package uses a Lexer-Parser approach and a Deterministic Finite Automaton (DFA) to convert Roman number to `int`, using a Grammar Token library.

 ```php
 use Romans\Grammar\Grammar;